svikashk/docs/guide/default-board.md

 parent: Use Boards
 title: Change default Board
 page_title: Change default Board
-description: Change a Features's default Board within your project.
+description: Change a Features's default Board within your squad.
 permalink: boards/default-boards/
 ---
 # Change a Feature's default Board
 {: .no_toc }

-While creating a Feature within your project, you would have [set a default Board for it]({{ site.url }}{{ site.baseurl }}{% link guide/creating-and-organizing-features-inside-your-project.md %}).
+While creating a Feature within your squad, you would have [set a default Board for it]({{ site.url }}{{ site.baseurl }}{% link guide/creating-and-organizing-features-inside-your-project.md %}).
 {: .fs-6 .fw-300 }

 In this article, we'll see how you can change a Feature's default Board.